Bird Island Pier heavily damaged from Halloween Windstorm

-The US Army Corps of Engineers along with the representatives from the City of Buffalo went out Wednesday morning to assess the damage done to the Bird Island Pier from the Halloween Wind storm.
+BUFFALO, N.Y.
+(WIVB) — The U.S. Army Corps of Engineers along with the representatives from the City of Buffalo went out Wednesday morning to assess the damage done to the Bird Island Pier from the Halloween wind storm.

 Along the pier there were several spots where seaweed hung over the railings and on the side and on the rocks.
 There was also large pieces of trash car parts and even a garbage bin covered in zebra mussels.